 Time is the most precious thing we (and our customers) have because it's limited, so we make it count.
 This doesn't mean that we rush things, but we look for ways to proactively automate and simplify to save time both now and for the future.

 It's important to solve interesting problems, but we must ensure that we're solving real problems which customers are actually experiencing.
-Making sure we're still solving the real problem means talking to the end-user, a lot.
+"The trick is to fix the problem you have, rather than the problem you want." — Bram Cohen

 Important things are those which bring us closer to our final goals, aligning with our principles.
 Urgency is when something demands your attention now.
 The two are different, so we should consider carefully when to choose one over the other.